-In these cases, it is often most appropriate to talk to students, ask them about their behaviour, point out the impact of what they are doing on themselves and others and how and why their behaviour can be modified.
+In these cases, it is often most appropriate to talk to students and correct their behaviour, ask them about their behaviour, point out the impact of what they are doing on themselves and others.
+Agree the corrective actions that are needed and how and why their behaviour can be modified.
 Many of these behaviours are successful and swiftly addressed by strong, well understood and routinely implemented classroom rules & expectations, record keeping and classroom management techniques - 'rigour with compassion'.
+It is important to follow up on corrective actions.

-It will be made clear to students how a record is being kept when appropriate - for example if homework is incomplete with no acceptable reason why then this will be recorded in the teacher's mark book and the student's homework planner.
+It will be made clear to students how corrective actions will be monitored and recorded - for example if homework is incomplete with no acceptable reason why then this will be recorded in teacher's markbook and students will be told this.

-Use of notes in homework diaries for small positive and negative behaviours is used by all staff; in this way a record in maintained and tutors can see patterns of behaviour and praise and talk to students accordingly.
+Use of notes in homework diaries for small positive and negative behaviours is used by all staff; in this way a record is maintained and tutors and parents can see patterns of behaviour and praise and talk to students accordingly.
+It may be appropriate to email tutors and/or parents directly.